 After that, we went to visit the main attraction of Kaunas, The Museum of the Devil.
 It’s an impressive collection of statues, marks and stories depicting and talking about the devil in the different cultures of the world.

 We camped at CamperPark24, and we discovered that to be a perfect place for camping, if you are a fisherman.
-Just as we finished setting up the tent, a thunderstorm started and moved in the car.
+Just as we finished setting up the tent, a thunderstorm started and we moved in the car.
 Apparently, staying inside of the car is safer than sleeping in a tent, in an open field, near a lake.

 Day 14: Warsaw – Krakow